 Bait and Switch

-This is perhaps the easiest and most common of them all.
+Perhaps the most natural and most common of them all.
 Usually; it starts with a newspaper ad or flyer that advertises a service you need at a ridiculously low price.
-The customer gets it and believes they’ve got a great price, but then the switch comes in.
+The customer gets it and believes they’ve got a fantastic price, but then the switch comes in.
 The contractor informs you that your roof, air ducts or whatever it is are in far worse condition than the average.
 He then quotes you a price that’s hundreds or even thousands of dollars over the advertised price.

 Protect yourself by having a contract written which states the scope of the work.
 If something is too good to be true, it probably is.

 This type of scam usually starts with the phrase “I was in the neighborhood and noticed your roof shingles need repairs” – or some variant.
-They offer to do the job with ‘extra materials’ from another job which are often either fake or inadequate.
+They offer to do the job with ‘extra materials’ from another; a job/contract which is often either fake or inadequate.

 Never hire contractors on the spot or without any references, no matter how good the deal seems.
 If problems do arise after they’ve left, you can be pretty sure you won’t find them again.